A topic from the subject of Chemical Education in Chemistry.

 • The process of chemical reactions can be represented by chemical equations.

-• Chemical reactions are governed by certain fundamental principles such as the law of conservation of mass and the law of conservation of energy.
+• Chemical reactions are governed by certain fundamental principles such as the law of conservation of mass (matter cannot be created or destroyed) and the law of conservation of energy (energy cannot be created or destroyed, only transformed).

 • Understanding chemical reactions is crucial for various fields such as medicine, materials science, and environmental science.